tlswg/tls-record-limit/draft-thomson-tls-record-limit.md

 the RecordSizeLimit value it receives from its peer.
 Unprotected messages - handshake messages in particular - are not subject to this limit.

-This value is the size of the plaintext of a protected record.
+The size limit value governs the length of the plaintext of a protected record.
 The value includes the content type and padding added in TLS 1.3 (that is, the complete length of TLSInnerPlaintext).
 Padding added as part of encryption, such as that added by a block cipher, is not included in this count.

 An endpoint that supports all record sizes can include any limit up to the protocol-defined limit for maximum record size.
 For TLS 1.3 and earlier, that